iven-yao/github-ssh-key/README.md

 - if first time, should setup ssh agent and key chain, check tutorials ^

-# Adding a SSH key on github with public key
+# Adding an SSH key on github with public key
 [Official Tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui)
 - copy the public key with